A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Abstract

 \section{Abstract}

-Grid-forming inverters-based autonomous microgrids present new operational challenges as the stabilizing rotational inertia of synchronous machines is absent.
-We propose in the paper a control architecture for frequency and voltage control with good scalability properties.
-At slower timescales, it allows to incorporate a distributed secondary control policy for which we provide an analytical stability result with line conductances taken into account.
-At faster timescales, it satisfies a passivity property for a wide range of parameters.
-The distinctive feature of the voltage control scheme is that it has a double loop structure that uses the DC voltage in the feedback control policy to improve performance.
-The frequency control policy employs the inverter output current and angle to provide an improved angle droop policy.
-The performance of the control policy is illustrated via advanced simulations.
+Grid-forming \icf{inverter}-based autonomous microgrids present new operational challenges as the stabilizing rotational inertia of synchronous machines is absent. \ir{The design of efficient control policies for grid-forming inverters is, however, a non-trivial problem where multiple performance objectives need to be satisfied, including voltage/frequency regulation, current limiting capabilities, as well as \ryo{active} power sharing and a scalable operation.} \yo{We propose in this paper a \ir{novel control architecture for frequency and voltage control which allows current limitation via an inner loop, \ryo{active} power sharing via a distributed secondary control policy and scalability by satisfying a passivity property.} \ir{In particular,} the frequency controller employs the inverter output current and angle to provide an angle droop-like policy which improves its stability properties. \ir{This also allows to incorporate a} secondary control policy for which we provide an analytical stability result which takes line conductances into account (in contrast to the lossless line assumptions in literature).
+The distinctive feature of the voltage control scheme is that it has a double loop structure that uses the DC voltage in the feedback control policy to implement a power-balancing strategy to improve performance. \ir{The} performance of the control policy is illustrated via simulations with detailed nonlinear models in a realistic setting.}